Tag: magnesium

 Living A Healthy Life With Diabetes, Part 2 – Invite Health Podcast, Episode 10

-In Episode 2 of Living A Healthy Life with Diabetes, I am going to break down the difference between being a prediabetic and having metabolic syndrome.
-The two generally go hand-in-hand, but it can oftentimes lead to confusion.
+In Episode 2 of Living A Healthy Life with Diabetes, Amanda Williams, MPH breaks down the difference between prediabetes and metabolic syndrome.
+Plus, essential nutrients to help counteract the impact of the SAD diet.

 Could A Magnesium Deficiency Be To Blame For Your Sleeping Problems?